 Selling a business is often the culmination of years of work.
 It is not something that many managers or owners do more than once.
 You have to get it right first time.

-The right advice and thorough preparation are vital.
-Understanding the sales process will help you choose a buyer and negotiate the right deal.
+The right advice and thorough preparation are vital when you come to sell.
+Understanding the sales process will help you choose the right buyer, and negotiate the right deal.

 1. The decision to sell

-- Think about the possible sale of your business several years before you intend to start the sale process.
+- Start thinking about the possible sale of your business several years before you intend to sell.
 Good planning will help you maximise the value you get.

 - Consider other ways of exiting from the business.
 You may be unable to find a buyer, so you should look at options such as a management buy-out or passing the business on to a family member.

 - Common reasons include: making as much money as possible, protecting your financial future, moving to something new, retirement or ill health.

 - You may feel the business and staff have better prospects under a new owner.

 Write down your specific objectives